WeiChenPsy/WeiChen_2025BHS_project/README.md

 ## Conclusion and acknowledgement

 ### Conclusion
 This project represents my first hands-on experience with resting-state fMRI analysis, from constructing task-defined ROIs to computing functional connectivity with large-scale brain networks.
-By combining task-based and resting-state data from the SMN4Lang dataset, I was able to identify language-related brain regions and examine how they interact with the Default Mode Network (DMN), Frontoparietal Network (FPN), and Salience Network (SN) during rest.
+By combining task-based and resting-state data from the SMN4Lang dataset, I was able to identify language-related brain regions and examine how they interact with the DMN, FPN, and SN during rest.

 Although the connectivity patterns did not show significant associations with behavioral or demographic factors, the results provided a valuable starting point for understanding individual differences in language network integration.
 The entire workflow—from time series extraction to statistical testing—helped solidify my understanding of neuroimaging pipelines and taught me to approach brain data with both caution and curiosity.